Found 16 matches

 1. clove hitch - is a type of knot.

 Ka mau te here-taniwha ki te hiku o te mangō ka rere, ka kumea e ia te waka (W 1971:46). / The clove hitch was attached to the shark's tail and it pulled the canoe.

-1. (noun) a spell to make people or taniwha sleepy.
+1. (noun) spell to make people or taniwha sleepy.

-Heoi, kātahi ka hapainga te karakia e Pitaka, he whakaturamoe (he rotu) (JPS 1909:205). / Then Pitaka proceeded to uplift his ritual chant, which was to put it to sleep (a spell for putting it into a deep sleep).
+Heoi, kātahi ka hapainga te karakia e Pitaka, he whakaturamoe (he rotu) (JPS 1909:205). / Then Pitaka began his ritual chant, which was to put it to sleep (a spell for putting it into a deep sleep).

 1. (verb) (-tia) to perform a ritual chant to kill taniwha.